Skip to content

 Prerequisites#

-List Resources are dependent on resource identity being implemented on the target resource.
+List Resources are dependent on Resource Identity being implemented on the target resource.
 Ensure that the resource identity has been created and merged first.
-Refer to Adding Resource Identity for detailed instructions.
+Refer to Adding Resource Identity Support for detailed instructions.

 Steps to Add a List Resource#